junh1024/junh1024-Documents/Music/How to make good mashups V2.md

 * Pitchshifting changes the frequency distribution, so you may need to EQ, kilohearts disperser (to shift the phase of the bass & hence boost the kicks), (rhythmic) distortion to compensate
 * Elastique Pro Preserve Formants is good for larger changes on vox.
 It can also be good for larger changes on instros @ PF high frequencies as a high-CPU alternative to an EQ boost.
 * You can gain more control by using varispeed on your stems then inserting a pitchshift FX on your tracks.
 But this requires carefully doing pitch maths on your part. speed * 1.059 (or 12th root of 2) = +1st, since 2x speed = up 12st or 1 octave.
 * If you have stems, separate unpitched (percussion) & pitched (others) instruments.
 Then you can apply separate time-pitchshifting settings to each to make both more natural.
+Like, varispeed for percussion & elastique for pitched instruments.
+* It may be helpful to read [how pitchshifting works](https://github.com/junh1024/junh1024-Documents/blob/master/Audio/How%20Pitchshifting%20Works.md#introduction)
 * RPR (earlier versions?) may have a bug with rendering & PDC.
 Please disable "Inform plugins of offline rendering state".

 General Tips:
 ---
 * Lead vocals should be narrow.
 Widening instruments can sometimes help contrast.
+* Vocals should not face an uphill battle with the instrumental, nor should it overpower the instrumental.
 * To make your vocals stand out more, analyze it via FFT, and EQ boost a dip >3k.
 Cut the dominant vocal frequencies that you found in the instro (prolly <3k).
 This isn't just good advice for mashups, this is good advice in general.
 If it stands out too much, do the reverse.
 If the instro has an annoying synth, compress the mids with ReaFIR.
 * You may need to apply (long-term) compression to vocals &/ a bit of reverb to hide artefacts
 * You can insert elements of each to have a more elegant mashup.
 If stems are not available, don't be afraid to make some MIDI snippets.
 If the song of the acapella originally had a silence, silence the new instrumental for a few seconds.
 Same goes for EQ cuts, fades, etc. This adds variety & familiarity.